1619 Phillippi Passive House Offices

 The goal of the project was to revitalize the existing structure into a modern, ultra-energy efficient building.
-Through a combination of an extremely high-performing building envelope with efficient mechanical equipment and a photovoltaic system, the project will be Idaho’s first certified commercial Passivhaus building as well as the first net-zero energy retrofit.
-Energy modeling, mechanical design, and enclosure design was provided by Energy Systems Consultants LLC.
+Through a combination of an extremely high- performing building envelope with efficient mechanical equipment and a photovoltaic system, the project will be Idaho’s first certified commercial Passive House building as well as the first Net-Positive Energy Retrofit.

-1619 is one of the most energy-efficient buildings in North America, with a predicted energy use intensity (EUI) of 10.6 kBTU/sf/yr.
-This low EUI is achieved primarily through load reduction and “passive” strategies and does not account for the electricity generated by the roof mounted 4.56 kW solar PV array.
+1619 Phillippi is one of the most energy- efficient buildings in North America, with a measured energy use intensity (EUI) after the first year of occupancy of 5.95 kBTU/sf/yr before renewable energy production.
+After the electricity generated by the 4.56 kW solar PV array is accounted for, the EUI becomes -6.05 kBTU/sf/yr, making the building net-positive on an annual basis.
 This building also meets the 80% 2030 Challenge site EUI target and performs better than the most stringent 90% target when PV is accounted for.
-The roof mounted solar PV system will generate more electricity than the building consumes on an annual basis.

-Ultimately the owner and designers of this project hope other building owners and developers can build upon the success and lessons of 1619.
 By committing to an aggressive energy target early in the planning stages, even a challenging retrofit project can result in an ultra-low energy building that is capable of cost-effectively reaching net-zero without overly complex and expensive mechanical and renewable energy systems.
-The ‘passive’ building enclosure focused approach not only results in extreme reductions in carbon emissions and operating costs, but also drastically improves durability, comfort, and resilience.